 Remove the tank from the humidifier and pour out the old water.
 Fill the tank with 3 cups of vinegar, swish it around so that it covers the bottom and sides of the tank, and let it sit for at least 1 hour.
 Or fill the tank with water and add the tablespoon of bleach.
 Replace the lid on the water tank and let sit approximately 30 minutes.

-It better to use a sponge dampened with vinegar and water to wipe the remaining parts of the humidifier.
-Please, be sure you clean and dry the unit before storing.
-It is very important in case you are going to store humidifier for any length of time.
+It is better to use a sponge dampened with vinegar and water to wipe the remaining parts of the humidifier.
+Please, be sure you clean and dry the unit before storing it.
+It is very important in case you are going to store a humidifier for any length of time.
 If you are using a humidifier after storing it for any length of time, thoroughly clean it before use.

 We put together some useful tips to make everything easier for you.
-With them you will get the most from humidifier.
+With them, you will get the most from the humidifier.

-If you are using your humidifier on a regular basis, you should follow every steps of deep cleaning at least once per week (every week!).
-In such case you can be sure that your family is in safe and their breathing is not compromised by mold spores or bacteria.
+If you are using your humidifier regularly, you should follow every step of deep cleaning at least once per week (every week!).
+In such a case, you can be sure that your family is safe and their breathing is not compromised by mold spores or bacteria.

 Make sure to empty and rinse out any water left in there before you turn a humidifier on.
 This eliminates any sort of bacteria that may have started to grow inside the unit.
-It is really wiser to change and add only fresh water regularly.
+It is wiser to change and add the only freshwater regularly.

-When you are stopped using a cool mist humidifier for some reasons (vacation, end of the season, etc), it’s important to do a deep clean and let it dry before you store it away.
+When you are stopped using a cool-mist humidifier for some reason (vacation, end of the season, etc), it’s important to do a deep clean and let it dry before you store it away.